Repair, maintain, and test your pipeline with near zero venting or flaring.

 Our customers meet their environmental objectives while significantly reducing product losses from traditional blowdown methods and flaring.
 Clean Recompression's compressor systems are custom-built for this very purpose, ensuring that you get the most efficient and effective result possible.

-	Reduce GHG Emissions and the Losses from Venting or Flaring.
+Reduce Methane & CO2 Emissions and the Monetary Losses from Venting and Flaring.

 Midstream, transmission and distribution operators are able to retain the value of their gas otherwise lost by venting and flaring, more cost-effectively and with lightning speed.

 This near zero-emission alternative meets corporate responsibility initiatives for ESG and demonstrates environmental stewardship to the community.
 This cleaner operation eliminates notification and methane emission reporting requirements.
 All these benefits plus savings from losses is a legit win-win.

 Faster, Cleaner Solution

 Clean Recompression solves your recompression challenges more efficiently and cleaner with near zero emissions.